BenHeubl/BenHeubl.github.io/_posts/2016-09-20-strategy-to-speak.markdown

 ![pic1]({{ site.url }}/images/strategy-to-speak/plots/plot_speeches_tf_idf_2.jpg)

 In this chart, we can visualize [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) Hillary's speeches over time.
 The Y axis shows the number of words the term appeared in a speech relative to the overall number of words in each speech.
 The X axis represents dates the speeches were given (according to Hillary's campaign blog).
-The line tell you the most frequent terms calculated against the most frequent terms across the entire set of speeches.
+The line gives you an idea of the most frequent terms calculated against the most frequent terms across the entire set of speeches.
 It gives us a relatively good understanding of the topics she talked most frequently about, and how this changed over the course of the presidential-rally.

 To make things more interesting, we can compare it to the number of occasions for each speech when she mentioned "Trump" (also measured in term frequency).
 In speeches, Trump's name was mentioned along "Court", "California", and "Police".